SyamSundarKirubakaran/DSA_Java/README.md

 - [ ]  - Seven -> Find 4 elements i, j, k & l -> such that `i + j = k + l`

 ## Strings
-- [ ]  - One -> Find a max occurring character in a given array.
+- [ ] A - One -> Find a max occurring character in a given array.
 - [ ]  - Two -> Remove duplicates in a given string
 - [ ]  - Three -> Check if given 2 strings are rotations of each other
 - [ ]  - Four -> Reverse the words in the given sentence